-The difference is what’s covered in the policy.
+The difference between regular insurance and livery insurance is what’s covered in the policy.
 There are different liabilities and risks when you drive a vehicle for any kind of commercial use.

 If you’re using your vehicle to transport goods or people and you’re in an accident, your regular car insurance could deny your claim.
 If you drive a livery car, special insurance can cover these claims.

-Livery insurance also protects you beyond the commercial insurance the company has.
-Rideshare services have their own insurance but they may limit what they cover based on certain criteria.
+Livery insurance also protects you beyond the commercial insurance the company you drive for may have.
+For example, rideshare services provide their own liability insurance but they may limit what they cover based on certain criteria.

 Reasons to Get Livery Insurance

 If you drive for-hire, there are benefits to carrying livery insurance like collision coverage and higher liability limits.
-The downside is that it may not be available from your carrier.
+This may be of particular value to you if you drive a more expensive vehicle.
+The downside is that livery insurance may not be available from your existing carrier.

 Depending on where you live, your driver record, and what coverage you need, livery insurance can be expensive.
 Ask your agent if your carrier has livery insurance and if they offer discounts.

-The OTTIS team has more than 20 years experience servicing the insurance needs of the West Coast.
-We take pride in having great rates and client-based solutions to meet your needs.
+The OTTIS team has more than 20 years of experience servicing the insurance needs of the West Coast.
+We take pride in providing affordable rates and client-based solutions to meet your specific business needs.

 We know what you’re looking for in a great transportation insurance company.
 If you’re looking for commercial insurance or livery insurance, contact us today and find out how we can help you or request a free livery insurance quote to get started.